Extended Handoff for Military Service

 Military service creates unique challenges for parents.
-Deployments, training rotations, and reassignments can take a service member away from home for extended periods.
-Arizona recognizes this reality and gives military parents more flexibility than the standard delegation rules allow.
+Deployments, training, and reassignments can take a service member away from home for long stretches.
+Arizona recognizes this and gives military parents more flexibility.

 A military member who is a parent or guardian of a minor child or ward may delegate to another person, for a period not to exceed one year, any powers the parent or guardian have regarding care, custody or property of the minor child or ward, except the power to consent to marriage or adoption of the minor child or ward.

-A.R.S. § 14-5107(A)While A.R.S.
-14-5104 limits civilian parents and guardians to a six-month delegation, this statute doubles that window to a full year.
-The scope of authority is the same: care, custody, and property decisions for the minor child or ward.
-And the same restrictions apply.
-No one can delegate the power to consent to marriage or adoption.
+A.R.S. § 14-5107(A)Under A.R.S.
+14-5104, civilian parents can hand off their duties for up to six months.
+This statute doubles that window to a full year.
+The scope stays the same: care, custody, and property decisions.
+And the same limits apply.
+No one can hand off the power to consent to marriage or adoption.

 Who Qualifies as a Military Member